Gandalf1783/javalightcontrol/README.md

 ## Work In Progess:

-1. User Interface (Current Focus)
+1. Redo Console - Adding Commands, Command Autocomplete via (TAB) Key (Current Focus)
+2. User Interface
-2. Commandline support (Commands are unstable and not safe to use yet)
+3. Commandline support (Commands are unstable and not safe to use yet)
-3. Session Support (Multi-User)
+4. Session Support (Multi-User)

 ## To Do:

 1. Receiving ArtNet
 2. Timecode
 3. Fixture Support
-4. Redo Console - Use JLine & Command Interfaces for easier handling

 #### Requested Features:
 > May not be implemented due to bad API's or other issues.